crcascr/spotyfm/README.md

 - [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler), [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/), [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context), [react-native-screens](https://github.com/software-mansion/react-native-screens), and [react-native-svg](https://github.com/software-mansion/react-native-svg): For their invaluable contributions to the functionality and user experience of the app.
 - [expo-updates](https://www.npmjs.com/package/expo-updates): For ensuring that our app stays up to date with the latest features and improvements.

 Special thanks to the creators and maintainers of these libraries and tools for their continuous efforts and contributions to the open-source community.
-Your work has been instrumental in the development of SpotyFM.
+Your work has been instrumental in the development of Spoty.fm.

 Developed with ❤️ by Cristian Castillo